 - Delicate ingredients- like leafy greens, tomatoes, cucumbers, cheese etc go higher up.
 Choose ingredients you want to keep out of the dressing to go higher up.

-For this Thai chickpea mason jar salad recipe, I put the honey roasted peanuts at the top.
-They will lose their crunch a bit, but they at least won’t be completely soggy like they would if they sat in the dressing for several days.
+For this jar salad, I put the honey roasted peanuts at the top.
+They will lose their crunch a bit, but they at least won't be completely soggy like they would if they sat in the dressing for several days.

 - I shook up my salad dressing in a jar similar to these, but I also recommend this salad dressing shaker